The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 What is an OTT video?
 OTT video specifically refers to the video content you watch over the internet instead of satellite or cable television.

-Basically, OTT is all about going around or “over-the-top” of traditional media distribution channels and accessing content through the internet.
+OTT is all about going around or “over the top” of traditional media distribution channels and accessing content through the internet.
 OTT services are often monetized through paid subscriptions, but they can also use advertising or in-app purchases to support their broadcasting efforts.

 Why Use OTT?

 Wondering why as a broadcaster, you should jump onto the OTT train?
 The main reason is that people love OTT content.
-You can look at one of the biggest OTT providers, Netflix, which now has 221.64 million subscribers
+You can look at one of the biggest OTT providers, Netflix, which now has 282.7 million subscribers as of Q3, 2024.

 OTT isn’t just about huge content providers.
 Many sports organizations, for example, now offer league passes so fans can access games and content for their favorite teams no matter where they live.